-It’s one of the most important pieces of planning any event, and yet most event planners worry they’re not getting it right.
+It’s one of the most important pieces of planning any event, and yet most event planners don’t get it right.

 While there’s no ‘one size fits all’ to follow, there are some basic guidelines to use when putting together your event planning checklist.

 - – When putting your checklist together, start with the basics and add line items as you continue to plan your event

 #3 – Use Google Docs, for example, to share your event checklist (or parts of it) with your clients, if they’re responsible for anything in the planning stage.

 #4 – Once the event is over, complete an event post mortem to build an event planning checklist for your next event.

 To get started, click here to get your free-event-planning-checklist. (**This is a sample and you’ll need to customize it to meet your event needs.)

 Whether you’re planning one event or multiple events at the same time, your event checklist will keep you organized and allow time to trouble shoot before a (potential) problem arises.